MithileshGungah/Data-Science-Portfolio/README.md

 Customer churn prediction is a common application of machine learning in subscription-based businesses.
 This project builds and evaluates models designed to identify customers most likely to cancel their services.

-The analysis combines **exploratory data analysis, model comparison, visualisation, and interpretability techniques** to understand both predictive performance and the underlying drivers of churn.
+The analysis combines exploratory data analysis, model comparison, visualisation, and interpretability techniques to understand both predictive performance and the underlying drivers of churn.

 Key contributions:

 - Performed exploratory analysis to identify behavioural and service-related patterns linked to churn
-- Built and compared Logistic Regression, Random Forest, and XGBoost models
+- Built and benchmarked Logistic Regression, Random Forest, and XGBoost models under a consistent evaluation framework
-- Designed an evaluation approach prioritising recall to capture a higher proportion of churn cases
+- Designed a recall-focused evaluation strategy to prioritise identifying at-risk customers
-- Improved churn recall from **69% to 82%**, reducing missed churners by approximately **42%**
+- Improved churn recall from **0.54 to 0.87**, reducing missed churners from **171 to 49**
+- Detected **325 churners correctly in the test set** while maintaining competitive model performance
-- Applied **SHAP analysis** to interpret model predictions and identify key churn drivers
+- Applied **SHAP analysis** to interpret predictions and identify key drivers such as contract type, tenure, and service usage
-- Developed a deployable **Streamlit application** for interactive churn risk prediction
+- Developed a deployable **Streamlit application** for interactive churn risk prediction and revenue impact estimation

-The project demonstrates how modelling, visualisation, and interpretation together help explain why customers leave and how churn risk can be identified more effectively.
+The project demonstrates how modelling, visualisation, and interpretation can be combined to better understand churn behaviour and support proactive retention strategies.

 <a href="https://github.com/MithileshGungah/Data-Science-Portfolio/blob/main/Customer%20Churn%20Prediction/README.md"
 target="_blank" rel="noopener noreferrer">